-September is Brain Aneurysm Awareness Month.
-RapidAI is proud to partner with the Brain Aneurysm Foundation to help educate the public about brain aneurysms.
+RapidAI is proud to partner with the Brain Aneurysm Foundation to help educate the public about understanding the signs of a brain aneurysm and how medical teams are detecting and treating brain aneurysms with technological advancements.

-An estimated 6.5 million people in the United States have an unruptured brain aneurysm; 30,000 rupture each year.
+While a brain aneurysm could be a potential problem, not all aneurysms rupture.
+An estimated 6.5 million people in the United States have an unruptured brain aneurysm, while 30,000 aneurysm ruptures occur each year.

 What is a brain aneurysm?

 In rare circumstances, unruptured brain aneurysms can cause symptoms when they grow large and press on nerves.
-Symptoms of an unruptured brain aneurysm include:
+These symptoms of an unruptured brain aneurysm include:

 - Blurred or double vision